SunritHazra/Tri-Archimedean-Wind-Turbine/JOURNAL.md

 <img width="1366" height="733" alt="image" src="https://github.com/user-attachments/assets/2ddb568c-79a0-4d5e-9911-bc297bcacca5" />

 Next thing to model was the frame itself.
-To model the frame, I spent about some minutes researching about the Liam F1 Archimedes.
+To model the frame, I spent some time researching about the Liam F1 Archimedes.
 [This](https://photon-renewables.co.uk/solar-products/liam-f1-archimedes-turbine/) was my inspiration, especially for the frame.

 **1. Sketching the Frame:** I looked at its frame, manually made up proportions in mind by visually looking at the pictures and then I started with a circle of 575 mm.
 I had to make sure everything fits together perfectly.
 But a problematic thing is that I forgot to enable Parametric Modelling after I disabled due to some problems.